blizzardbyte/Petrator/README.md

 ## 📣 We Love Hearing from You

 Your thoughts matter to us!
-Whether you have feedback, bug reports, or exciting new feature ideas, we're all ears.
+Whether you have feedback, bug reports, or exciting new feature ideas, we're all ears at blizzardbyte@outlook.com.
 Your contribution helps us make Petrator even better for fellow pet lovers.

 Let's make naming your pet an unforgettable experience with Petrator – where creativity knows no bounds! 🐶🐱🦜